-AT&T is one of the major network operators, or MNOs, in the United States.
-They were first started in 2000 as a spin off of Cingular Wireless.
+AT&T is one of the major carriers here in the United States.

 AT&T offers smartphone plans that start at $65 per month for unlimited talk, text, and data.